RickStrahl/Westwind.Scripting/README.md

 ### **Version 0.3**

 * **Updated to latest Microsoft CodeDom libraries**
-Updated to the latest Microsoft CodeDom compilation libraries which strealine the compiler process for Roslyn compilation with latest language features.
+Updated to the latest Microsoft CodeDom compilation libraries which streamline the compiler process for Roslyn compilation with latest language features.

 * **Remove support to pre .NET 4.72**
 In order to keep the runtime dependencies down switched the library target to `net472` which is .NET Standard compliant and so pulls in a much smaller set of dependencies.
 This is potentially a breaking change for older .NET applications, which will have to stick with the `0.2.x` versions.